What is UrbanPlan?

 High School Create a more sophisticated level of discourse at the local level, where land use decisions are really made, through the education of tomorrow’s voters, neighbors, colleagues & public officials.

 University Create more sophisticated and effective land use professionals: developers, planners, architects, investors and policy makers entering the profession.

 UrbanPlan has reached more than 20,000 high school and university students across the country since 2003.
 More ULI members, including trustees, governors and product council members, participate in UrbanPlan than any other national or local ULI program.

 The success of UrbanPlan relies on a multi-disciplinary team of volunteers – ULI members – who work with the student teams to develop ideas and concepts, culminating in a presentation to a panel of volunteer judges.

-ULI South Carolina’s UrbanPlan pilot program will take place at the College of Charleston in Fall 2018.
-To learn more about volunteer opportunities please contact Alex Fraser, UrbanPlan Chair, at firstname.lastname@example.org or Robin Hargett at email@example.com
+ULI South Carolina’s UrbanPlan program kicked off at the College of Charleston in Fall 2018, and continues at Wando High School in 2019.
+To learn more about volunteer opportunities, please contact Alex Fraser, UrbanPlan Chair, at firstname.lastname@example.org or Robin Hargett at email@example.com

 Useful Volunteer Info